How To Remove a Textured Popcorn Ceiling

-Removing a textured popcorn ceiling isn’t that difficult, if you know how to go about it, but it can be very messy.
+Removing a textured popcorn ceiling isn’t difficult if you know how to do it.
+However, it can be very messy.
 If the texture was applied before 1970, have it tested for asbestos first.
-If the texture doesn’t contain asbestos, you can proceed with removal.
+If the texture doesn’t contain asbestos, you can proceed with the removal.

 - Cover all the walls and floor with plastic sheeting.

 - Mix hot water with a little fabric softener in a pump-up sprayer.

 - Wet down a section of the ceiling with the sprayer.

 - Allow the solution to soak in and loosen the texture.

 - Use a drywall knife or a special scraper that collects the texture in a plastic bag, such as the Homax Ceiling Texture Scraper (available at The Home Depot), to scrape the texture off the ceiling.

 - After the ceiling has dried, repair any damaged or uneven areas with drywall joint compound.

 - Allow the joint compound to dry, then sand the ceiling smooth.